UPSUTER/GEMLI/README.md

 ## Example 1: small lineages in mouse embryonic stem cells

+For our first example we'll be looking at mouse embryonic stem cells that have been barcoded and cultured for 48h.
+We'll be working with a subset of this data for fast processing.
+In our subset we find 'family sizes' ranging from just two up to five related cells.

 ### Load example data
 First we load the example data.